m2bhatt/poker-buddy-react/README.md

 # Poker Buddy

 ## Overview
-This app is a poker trainer that helps new players check the probability of their hands against the ranked Poker hands set.
+This app is a poker trainer that helps new players understand the rank of Poker Hands, the chace of winning against one opponent with specific Poker Hand.
 The user can select the cards they're dealt with, and check their odds of creating a specific Poker hand against the cards on the board.

-### Problem
-As a new poker player, it can be overwhelming to understand the different Poker hands and their order of winning.
-It's also hard to calculate the probability of the different Poker hands in a short span of time since generally you only have a few seconds to decide if you want to bet, fold or raise during your turn.

-### User Profile
-Users who enjoy playing poker online and are continuing to learn the order of Poker hands, and the probability of hands possible given what's in their hand vs what's on the board, and the potential hands of other players given the cards on the board.

-### Features
+## Features
-1. As a user, I should be able to sign up.
-2. As a user, I should be able to login if I already have an account.
-2. As a user, I should be able to see all the cards in a deck.
-2. As a user, I should be able to see the order of the different Poker hands.
-3. As a user, I should be able to select which cards are in my hand, and which cards are on the board.
-4. As a user, I should be able to see the probability of Poker hands once I have selected the cards in my hand, and the first draw of 3 hands on the board.
-5. As a user, I should be able to see the probability of Poker hands once other cards are revealed.
-6. As a user, I should be able to select the outcome of my play (fold, win).

-### Stretch Goals
-7. As a user, I should be able to save my hand, hands on the board, and the outcome of my play.
-8. As a user, I should be able to reset the board before each round.
-9. As a user, I should be able to delete a previously saved round from my accounts page.
+1. Ability to register and sign in to your account.
+2. Select hand cards and table cards.
+3. Calculate chance of the Poker Hand winning against one opponent.
+4. Save your hand cards, table cards, and outcome of each round.
+5. Reset the hand cards, table cards, outcome, and chances of winning.
+6. Review your saved hands in your account page.

 ## Implementation